-History is amazing — particularly when it comes to the badass women of the past who've played a role in shaping the world.
-Unfortunately, because of various factors — from systematic sexism biased towards male perspectives to male historians downplaying or dismissing women's achievement to men taking credit for women's work — many women from history who deserve a lot of credit and attention don't necessarily get their due.
+There are countless women of the past who've played a role in shaping the world as we know it today.
+Unfortunately, because of various factors — from systemic sexism biased toward male perspectives to male historians downplaying or dismissing women's achievement to men taking credit for women's work — many women from history who deserve a lot of credit and attention don't necessarily get their due.
 Bustle talked to 10 historians from around the world about the "forgotten" female figures in history they'd love to see receiving the attention they deserve — and why they're so inspirational.

 Here are 11 women in history that modern historians say all women today should know about.